Emmy-Winning Episode: Plot

 The drama submission also fails, because a message from the Emmy board demands that Peter stop, but he refuses and continues trying to make more Emmy spoofs including stunts, documentaries, reality shows and castings in a comedy series - enough for him to do some interaction with a live-action Asa Akira.
 After doing a spoof of The Daily Show, he is called aside by Bill Maher, who states that Family Guy will never win an Emmy, due to the fact that the same shows other than it win the award every year.
 Taking Maher's tip-off, Peter goes to the library, where he sees a lot of names and shows that won Emmys.

-Peter returns home to tell Lois about it where she reveals that they have a selection of Emmy winners visiting them: Alec Baldwin, Julie Bowen, C.K., Tina Fey, Kelsey Grammer, Julia Louis-Dreyfus, Shonda Rhimes, and Aaron Sorkin.
-They pick at the show's faults such as excessively plagiarizing other media, that many minority characters are voiced by white actors, the contrived episode wrap-ups and that the show is just a complete waste of time.
+Peter returns home to tell Lois about it where she reveals that they have a selection of Emmy winners visiting them: C.K., Alec Baldwin, Julie Bowen, Tina Fey, Kelsey Grammer, Julia Louis-Dreyfus, Shonda Rhimes, and Aaron Sorkin.
+They pick at the show's faults such as constantly plagiarizing other media, that many minority characters are voiced by white actors, the contrived episode wrap-ups and that the show is just a complete waste of time.

 Realizing that Family Guy will never win an Emmy, Peter finally gives up and is happy to have his family as his award.
-An email that Peter reads from a chemotherapy patient mistakes the show for The Simpsons when the fact that the fan mentioned how he liked the episode where Homer stays home from church.
+An email that Peter reads from a chemotherapy patient mistakes the show for The Simpsons, with the fan stating how he liked the episode where Homer stays home from church.
 Peter ends the episode with a live-action sequence of Ty Burrell fighting and strangling a rubber chicken.
 The hand of an unidentified man presents him with an Emmy Award, but Burrell tells the man that he does not have any more room in his house for it.

 Reception

+The episode was watched by audience of 2.80 million viewers, making it the fourth most-watched show on Fox that night after Ghosted, The Simpsons and Bob's Burgers.

-The episode had an audience of 2.80 million viewers.
-Jesse Schedeen of IGN gave the episode a 7.6/10.
+Jesse Schedeen, a staff writer for IGN gave the episode a 7.6/10.
 He noted "Like The Simpsons, Family Guy kicked off its new season with a themed episode tonight.
 Surprisingly, of the two it was Family Guy that emerged the clear winner.
 This series tends to have a solid track record whenever it gets unusually meta, and 'Emmy-Winning Episode' was no exception".
 Schedeen praised the first and second acts; however, he criticized the third act.